 The Aboriginal Post-Secondary Education Partnership Agreement Toolkit (2011) provides background information, suggestions, and sample wording for the creation of agreements that reflect equitable and collaborative partnerships between post‐secondary institutions, including Aboriginal, public and private institutions, and also including private industry organizations involved with training.

-The British Columbia Aboriginal Skills Training Programs Inventory provides information about available Aboriginal specific skills training programs, general skills training programs and relevant polices and strategies.
+British Columbia- Indigenous Skills Training Programs Inventory provides information about available Aboriginal specific skills training programs, general skills training programs and relevant polices and strategies.
 The programs highlighted in the inventory are delivered by the provincial and federal government as well as some industry organizations and unions.

 Job Bank provides information growing sectors of the economy, regional labour market information, in-demand occupations, wages and skills and knowledge required to enter a desired occupation.